mediaxweb/MEDIAX-AGENT-BANK-VIETNAM-AI-INNOVATION-CHALLENGE-2026/README.md

 ## MVP limitations

-- The bundled Q&A frontend is a demo UI; the document-management screen is mocked and is not connected to the knowledge-base APIs.
+- The 10 public demo accounts are intentionally selectable without passwords;
+  this convenience flow is not production authentication.
+- The document screen maps its three Agent scopes to fixed internal user IDs;
+  a fresh deployment must align those IDs and enable authorized target-user knowledge-base access.
 - No OCR; scanned PDFs without an extractable text layer are unsupported.
-- Anonymous chat has no user accounts or authorization.
 - Each chat turn delegates to exactly one specialist; cross-domain aggregation in a single answer is not implemented.
 - Chat sessions use local SQLite and are not shared across backend instances.
-- Chat transcripts are browser-local, and there is no backend chat-history listing, session cleanup, or deletion API.
+- UI chat transcripts are browser-local per demo account.
+MongoDB audit records exist, but there is no chat-history listing, session cleanup, or deletion API.
 - Final approval and disbursement remain human responsibilities.

 ## License